SnapsApp/Touch-box/README.md

            //Touch added or removed from touches.
 Parameter is given with current touches
            //this is DOM element, so using $(this) wil give you an jQuery element },
+       callback_size_change: function (newWidth, newHeight) {
+           //User changed the size of the DOM element - this is DOM element, so using $(this) wil give you an jQuery element.
+       },
+       callback_position_change: function (newLeft, newTop) {
+           //User changed the position of the DOM element - this is DOM element, so using $(this) wil give you an jQuery element.
+       },
-       callback_change: function () {
+       callback_degree_change: function () {
-           //User dragged or resized element - this is DOM element, so using $(this) wil give you an jQuery element.
+           //User changed the degrees of the DOM element - this is DOM element, so using $(this) wil give you an jQuery element.
        }
    });
 });